By Corinne (Corey) Jameson-Kuehl

 - How is this affecting the team’s working environment?
 For example, does the atmosphere appear “lighter” when they are not there?

-Anything that is affecting the culture to the point of physical illness, extreme stressful thoughts and other employees exiting because they do not want to be with that person is indeed grounds for the direct communication-action plan process.
+Anything that is affecting the culture to the point of physical illness, extreme stressful thoughts, and other employees exciting because they do not want to be with that person is indeed grounds for the direct communication-action plan process.

 Let me know if I can help.